 The Federal Government have said that if you had an active account with more than $6000 any time before 1 November 2019 your insurance won't be switched off.

 That means if your balance drops below $6000 due to accessing super under the new provisions your insurance won't automatically be cancelled, which is good.

-But if there's not enough money in your account to pay premiums when you withdraw your insurance will stop.
+But if there's not enough money in your account to pay premiums after you’ve withdrawn savings, then your insurance will stop

 What else do I need to consider?

 While accessing a quick lump sum right now might seem appealing, it’s important to remember that your superannuation is your retirement savings.
 Particularly for younger workers, a small withdrawal now may have a very significant impact on eventual retirement savings.

 Analysis by Industry Super Australia points out that withdrawing $20,000 over the next year could cost a 30-year-old $100,000 at retirement, and a 40-year-old $63,000.
 So an early withdrawal now might be the difference between a dignified retirement verses one reliant on welfare and the forced sale of other assets.

 The decision to make early withdrawal of super funds should not be taken lightly and should be done as a last resort, with proper financial advice to help manage the immediately and longer term financial impacts.